Charles E W Bean, Diaries, AWM38 3DRL 606/10/1 - June - September 1915 - Part 4

 31

-camp (Ross had gone there earlier so I
+camp (Ross had gone there earlier) so I

 camped at the Asst.
-Camp Commandments
+Camp Commandants

 camp.
 The Asst.
 Camp Commdt is Capt Wilson

-of the Royal Scotassociation, 5th Bn, a
+of the Royal Scots association, 5th Bn, a

 dear old chap - led D Company - both his